dclowd9901/posse/src/docs/deploy.md

 1. In the CloudFront console, choose "Create Distribution".

 1. Choose your domain from your S3 bucket in the dropdown.
-It will note that you shoul use the website endpoint for the bucket if you have that bucket in static site serving mode.
+It will note that you should use the website endpoint for the bucket if you have that bucket in static site serving mode.

 1. For "Cache behavior" section, leave defaults, except for:
     - Redirect HTTP to HTTPS